dudasaus/shark/README.md

 - Multiple tabs
 - HTML file preview
 - Built in preprocessing for SCSS and Babel
+- Bracket and tag auto closing and indentation
 - Keyboard shortcuts

 ## Technologies used